 Did you know these dynamics are reversible simply through lifestyle?!
-I’m sure you are aware that medications for these dysfunctions do not “fix” the problem, they serve more as duct tape or a band-aid.
+I’m sure you are aware that medications for these dysfunctions do not “fix” the problem, they serve more like duct tape or a band-aid.
 (Note: Once you start implementing new lifestyle habits, you can work with your practitioner to lower or eliminate your medications; do not stop taking them.)
 Functional medicine principles support root cause resolution and creating a healing environment so the body can repair itself.

 Lifestyle choices impact the status of one’s overall health.
 Your health is your greatest wealth.
 Why not invest in YOU by implementing some of these 15 Lifestyle Recommendation Examples proven to Reverse Elevated Blood Pressure, High Blood Glucose, Excess Body Fat Around the Waist, Abnormal Cholesterol or Triglyceride Levels?

 - Allow greater utilization of stored energy and fats.
 No food for a full 3 hours before you go to bed.
-Fast at least 8-12 hours overnight; build up to this amount of time, more as you can tolerate.
+Fast at least 8-12 hours overnight; build-up to this amount of time, more as you can tolerate.

 - Eliminate food sensitivities.
 Gluten and dairy cause inflammation in the body.
-Think of those achy joints, extra weight, gas and bloating.
+Think of those achy joints, extra weight, gas, and bloating.